ehab20011/baselayer/README.md

   - Empty/NULL values preserved as NULL

 ### File Encoding
-- Automatic encoding detection using chardet
+- Automatic encoding detection using chardet library
 - Fallback to UTF-8 if no high-confidence encoding is detected
 - Handles the first 100KB of the file for encoding detection